 As Programs Coordinator, Lilia works with students, visiting faculty and organizes many of our Study Center activities.
 She is Mexican-American and grew up in California.
 Lilia originally came to Florence as a student while earning her Bachelor’s Degree in Art from California State University, Long Beach, then returned to the US to complete a Master’s Degree in Fine Arts in Exhibition Design and Museum Studies from California State University, Fullerton.
 She has a passion for cultural and artistic promotion in all its forms, and has worked in the non-profit sector in addition to being a curator of contemporary art.
 Her past projects include the Florence Biennale (2011-2015), MetaDataPhile: Collapse of Visual Information, Begovich Gallery, CalState, Fullerton, CA (2010).
 She is also a member and curator of SixPack Projects in Southern California (since 2009).

 As Programs Coordinator, Emily works with students, organizes extracurricular activities and language exchanges, and manages the ACCENT Florence Study Center’s social media accounts.
 She holds a B.A. in International Studies from Kenyon College, where she studied social and economic development in South Asia, leading her to spend a semester abroad in Jaipur, India.
 Both at Kenyon and during her time abroad, she studied microfinance initiatives and internal migration trends in northern India.
 Emily was born in Florence but grew up in Chicago in an Italian-speaking household, and she decided to return to Florence after graduating from college.

-Assistant Programs Coordinator
+Assistant Programs Coordinator (part-time)